RyuKaSa/SnakeGameAI/README.md

 - add loss for eating food before threshold of x moves
 - add time penalty starting at threshold of y moves

+To create a window of time for the snake to eat food before it starts losing points for taking too long to eat the food.
+This could be a way to encourage the snake not to Bline towards the food and instead take a more strategic approach to eating the food, without getting stuck in a loop.